Black Liberation Army: Later trials

-In January 2007, eight men, labelled the San Francisco 8 were charged by a joint state and federal task force with John Young's murder.
+In January 2007, eight men, labelled the San Francisco 8, were charged by a joint state and federal task force with John Young's murder.
 The defendants have been identified as former members of the Black Liberation Army.
 A similar case was dismissed in 1975 when a judge ruled that police gathered evidence through the use of torture.
 On June 29, 2009, Herman Bell pleaded guilty to voluntary manslaughter in the death of Sgt.
 Young.
 In July 2009, charges were dropped against four of the accused: Ray Boudreaux, Henry W. Jones, Richard Brown and Harold Taylor.
-That same month, Jalil Muntaquim pleaded no contest to conspiracy to commit voluntary manslaughter becoming the second person to be convicted in this case.
+That same month, Jalil Muntaquim pleaded no contest to conspiracy to commit voluntary manslaughter, becoming the second person to be convicted in this case.

+Legacy

+Black Liberation Army members were cited as an influence by founders of the Black Lives Matter movement.

+Ex-BLA member Assata Shakur is considered "a hero to many US left-wing activists."
+She is celebrated by some groups, including the organizers of the 2017 Women's March, and Black power group Assata's Daughters.